Inventory Management for Retail — Periodic Review Policy

 Inventory Management for Retail

-As an Inventory Manager of a mid-size retail chain, you are in charge of setting the replenishment quantity in the ERP.
+As an Inventory Manager at a mid-sized retail chain, you are responsible for setting replenishment quantities in the ERP.

-Because your warehouse operational manager is complaining about the orders frequencies, you start to challenge the replenishment rules implemented in the ERP, especially for the fast runners.
+Because your warehouse operations manager is complaining about order frequency, you begin to challenge the replenishment rules implemented in the ERP, especially for the fast-runners.

 Previously, we implemented several inventory rules based on continuous review policies.